 Utility-scale solar installations use rapidly evolving technologies, from photovoltaic (PV) modules and inverters to battery storage and metering.
 In PV systems, current is "wild" and not limited by electronics.
 Solar panel safety precautions, control measures, and best practices are different from any other kind of energy generation.
 Your tools have to be designed to handle the job, because the stakes for solar safety are high.

-Here are three of the most common electrical hazards with PV systems along with specific control measures you can take to reduce their risk.
+These are three of the most common electrical hazards with PV systems that you can enounter, along with specific solar PV safety control measures you can take to reduce their risk.